 The basic maintenance for a garage door is pretty simple.
 You have to make sure that its paint, sealer, or factory finish is protecting it from the elements.
 You have to check the jamb and gaskets for wear or other problems, and you have to make sure that it's operating smoothly.
 If you have an operator, you have to replace the battery every once in a while.

 There have been a lot of developments in garage door technology recently, and a real focus on design improvements that make garage doors state-of-the-art building components.
 New garage doors have been developed with insulation values in mind that incorporate insulation systems and gasket improvements that can bring the R-value of a garage door up to 16 or more.
 That's higher than the insulation value of a fully insulated 2x4 exterior wall.
-Keep in mind, that not only will this save you money on your heating bill, but it is also something that qualifies for a pretty decent government energy-efficiency tax rebate.

 Manufacturers have started to use vinyl-clad exteriors and new forming techniques to give a lot more design potential without adding too much weight.
 This revolution in garage door design mirrors the trend in builder-grade front doors towards mimicking high-end custom doors by using good design and new materials.
 However, it's when you get inside the garage door that things get interesting.
 The design of garage door openers has been steadily improving for a few decades.
 They work more smoothly and efficiently than they used to, and they are safer as well.